Eating to reduce your breast cancer risk

 While a high-fat diet hasn't been tied to breast cancer risk, there have been studies that examine how the type of fat you eat could impact your risk.

 It all comes down to what kinds of fats you eat and their amounts, she explains.
-Instead of packaged, processed or fried foods, you should opt to get your fat intake from sources like nuts, olives, tuna salmon, avocado, olive oil or nuts.
-These types of food contain monounsaturated or polyunsaturated fat, which can actually help reduce plaque buildup in your arteries, improve cholesterol and reduce inflammation.
+Instead of packaged, processed or fried foods, you should opt to get your fat intake from sources like:

 Maintain a healthy weight

 Of course, keeping your weight at the same number or within the same range for a long time can be difficult.
-And, it can get even harder after menopause.
+And it can get even harder after menopause.

 The importance of mammograms for managing breast cancer risk